edgio-docs/edgio-docs/guides/production.md

 3. Add an `_acme-challenge.` CNAME DNS entry to allow {{ PRODUCT_NAME }} to issue a certificate request on your behalf.

-   Log into your DNS provider and add one `CNAME` type DNS entry with the value `_acme-challenge.<your-domain-here>` for each domains you use on your {{ PRODUCT_NAME }} website.
+   Log into your DNS provider and add one `CNAME` type DNS entry with the value `_acme-challenge.<your-domain-here>` for each domains you use on your Layer0 website.
 For example, if your domain is `mywebsite.xyz`, the DNS entry should have a value of `_acme-challenge.mywebsite.xyz`.
-This record should point to `_acme-challenge.xdn-validation.com`.
-Repeat the operation of each domain associated with your {{ PRODUCT_NAME }} website.
+This record should point to `_acme-challenge.{{ PRODUCT_NAME_LOWER }}-validation.com`.
+Repeat the operation of each domain associated with your Layer0 website.

    Example with Godaddy: